ranjancse26/Stratis-SaleDeedRegistry/README.md

 ## Challenges I ran into

 The challenging aspect is to deal with the multiple states and making sure the async operations have been successfully completed for handling other contract operations or activities.
-Since there wasn't a notification mechanism to understand whether or not the operation has been complete, the polling approach was taken into consideration.
+Since there wasn't a notification mechanism to understand whether or not the operation has been completed, the polling approach was taken into consideration.
 However, not to run into the infinite looping problem, there was a need to introduce a configurable timeout for checking the transaction/operation completeness.

 Designing a single contact to handle the "Asset" specific persistent state was also a challenging aspect and was addressed using a property as a dictionary approach.